Best Wardrobes in Britain: Angela Scanlon

 We popped into the home of Irish broadcaster, podcaster and author Angela Scanlon, to snoop around her eclectic wardrobe and jewellery collection.

-Most people would baulk at the idea of a whole crew of people rocking up with a camera, mic and multiple lights to their sacred space of home.
+Most people would baulk at the idea of a whole crew of people rocking up to their home with a camera, mic and multiple lights.
 Not Angela Scanlon.
-The Irish broadcaster, author and podcaster, known for hosting shows on the BBC and RTÉ, as well as her weekend breakfast show on Virgin Radio, is charmingly open, friendly and welcoming, and well-versed in photoshoots and being camera-ready.
-On a hazy, October day, we were greeted warmly upon entering her family abode in North London, and met with the familiar smile, character and face we know so well from primetime TV, her Instagram (give her a follow!) and her presence on the FROW of fashion weeks.
+The Irish broadcaster, author and podcaster, known for hosting shows on the BBC and RTÉ, as well as her weekend breakfast show on Virgin Radio, is charmingly open, friendly and welcoming, not to mention well-versed in photoshoots and being camera-ready.
+On a hazy October day, we were greeted warmly upon entering her family abode in North London, and met with the familiar smile, character and face we know so well from primetime TV, her Instagram (give her a follow!) and her presence on the front row of fashion shows.

 Thank you for having us, Angela!

-Taking it back to your early years, you grew up in County Meath, Ireland.
-How did growing up there influence your personal style?
+You grew up in County Meath, Ireland.
+How did that influence your personal style?

 Angela wears a jacket from The Frankie Shop, an Ashish dress and Michael Kors boots.

-How would you describe your personal style today, and how has that changed since you were younger?
+How would you describe your personal style today, and how has it changed since you were younger?

 I think it's probably not wildly dissimilar.
-I kind of swing between super comfortable, like a trackies and a great jumper and a shirt tied around my waist and a jacket - like jackets are a problem.
-So that's on the kind of day to day.
+I kind of swing between super comfortable, like trackies, a great jumper and a shirt tied around my waist with a jacket.
+So that's on the kind of day-to-day.
 I quite like a tomboy, like slightly androgynous, very effortless looking, like stuff that I wear over and over again.
 I think that has not changed.
 Or then if I'm out, I'm out.
 I really quite like getting inappropriately overdressed for things.
-So it's either full on off-duty hobo or it's like a serious glam but like with a twist, it's almost like slightly drag.
-I like for things to be kind of you know, like over the top - I love an over the top kind of moment
+So it's either full-on off-duty hobo or it's like a serious glam but like with a twist, it's almost like slightly drag.
+I like for things to be kind of you know, like over the top.
+I love an over-the-top kind of moment.

-Angela wears a Farm Rio denim shirt and jeans, plus a Burberry shirt.
+Angela wears a Farm Rio denim shirt and jeans and a Burberry shirt.

 If we looked through your wardrobe on any day, what could we expect to find?

-I think it’s clear from the pictures but quite a bit of colour.
+I think it’s clear from the pictures, but quite a bit of colour.
 I would say a lot of denim.
-Denim is the foundational piece in my wardrobe so lots of denim.
-I like a frou-frou skirt it turns out for going out but I also like that with a jumper.
-So I very much like that high low kind of mix of super over the top and very underdressed or very ladylike, very girly you know, saccharine sweet with something much tougher and rougher, kind of boyish stuff.
+Denim is the foundational piece in my wardrobe, so lots of denim.
+I like a frou-frou skirt for going out, but I also like it with a jumper.
+So I very much like that high-low kind of mix of super over the top and very underdressed or very ladylike, very girly, you know, saccharine sweet with something much tougher and rougher, kind of boyish stuff.

 How does hair and beauty play into how you choose to experiment with your look now?